-In Win Bigly (2017) Scott Adams chronicles the 2016 US election and analyzes how Donal Trump, a master persuader in his own words, maneuvered and manipulated the media to win the election.
+In Win Bigly (2017) Scott Adams chronicles the 2016 US election and analyzes how Donald Trump, a master persuader in his own words, maneuvered and manipulated the media to win the election.

-Scott Adams claims of being apolitical, but it doesn’t feel so.
+Scott Adams claims to be apolitical, but it doesn’t feel so in the slightest.

-It feels like he’s awestruck by Trump, which is not uncommon in the presence of successful grandiose narcissists and Machiavellians.
+It feels instead like he’s awestruck by Trump -which is not uncommon in the presence of grandiose narcissists and Machiavellians-.